-3. Select the Protective Instrument Loop that you want to upgrade.

-4. Select Upgrade Loop.
+- 3. Select the Protective Instrument Loop that you want to upgrade.
+The datasheet for the Protective Instrument Loop appears. - 4.
+Select Upgrade Loop.

 Note: The Upgrade Loop button is only available for loops that use the exSILentia v3 Calculation Engine.